lightning/bolts/05-onchain.md

 # On-chain HTLC Output Handling: Their Offers

-Each HTLC output can only be spent by us, as the recipient, if we have the payment preimage, or them, as the offerer, if it has timed out.
+Each HTLC output can only be spent by us, the recipient, if we have the payment preimage, or them, the offerer, if it has timed out.

 There are actually several possible cases for an offered HTLC: